-Opening the CD-ROM drive could result in exposure to hazardous laser radiation.
+Removing the covers of the CD-ROM drive could result in exposure to hazardous laser radiation.
 There are no serviceable parts inside the CD-ROM drive.
-Do not open.
+Do not remove the CD-ROM drive covers.

 Some CD-ROM drives contain an embedded Class 3A or Class 3B laser diode.
 Note the following.